MaynardMiner/MM.Hash/README.md

 Nemosminer
 Uselessguru

-They were thd pioneers to powershell scriptmining.
+They were the pioneers to powershell scriptmining.
 Their scripts allowed me to piece together a buggy but workable linux miner, which was the original purpose of MM.Hash, since none of them did so at the time.